huawei-lin/GBDT_unlearning/README.md

 * `-save_model`, 0/1 (default 1)
 * `-save_prob`, 0/1 (default 0) whether save the prediction probability for classification tasks
 * `-save_importance`, 0/1 (default 0) whether save the feature importance in the training

+## References
+If you found OnlineBoosting useful in your research or applications, please cite using the following article:
+* Huawei Lin, Jun Woo Chung, Yingjie Lao and Weijie Zhao.
+[Machine Unlearning in Gradient Boosting Decision Trees](https://openreview.net/forum?id=1ciFPLlyR6d).
+SIGKDD 2023.
+* Ping Li and Weijie Zhao.
+[Fast ABC-Boost: A Unified Framework for Selecting the Base Class in Multi-Class Classification](https://arxiv.org/pdf/2205.10927.pdf).  arXiv:2205.10927, 2022.
+* Ping Li and Weijie Zhao.
+[Package for Fast ABC-Boost](https://arxiv.org/pdf/2207.08770.pdf).  arXiv:2207.08770, 2022.

+## Copyright and License
+OnlineBoosting is provided under the Apache-2.0 license.